mirumee/ariadne/docs/introduction.rst

 Resolvers
 ---------

 The resolvers are functions mediating between API consumers and the application's business logic.
-Every type has fields, and every field has a resolver function that takes care of returning the value that the client has requested.
+In Ariadne every GraphQL type has fields, and every field has a resolver function that takes care of returning the value that the client has requested.

 We want our API to greet clients with a "Hello (user agent)!" string.
 This means that the ``hello`` field has to have a resolver that somehow finds the client's user agent, and returns a greeting message from it.